Updated: Sep 25

 Grapefruit (Citrus paradisi)

-Lemon (Citrus limon)- if cold pressed
+Lemon (Citrus limon)- when cold-pressed

 Lemon Verbena (Aloysia citriodora)

-Lime (Citrus aurantifolia)- if cold pressed
+Lime (Citrus aurantifolia)- when cold-pressed

 *Sweet Myrrh Opoponax Essential Oil- (Commiphora guidotti or Commiphora erythraea) * Note: common Myrrh (Commiphora myrrha) is NOT phototoxic.